Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 #### v0.3.x series

 v0.3.0 was an update I had been planning for a while.
-I planned to begin implementing the edit view features like importing external images *into* an existing project, image effects and adjustment controls, and (of course) crush some bugs that had been reported.
+I planned to begin implementing the edit view features like importing external images *into* an existing project, and (of course) crush some bugs that had been reported.

 I rewrote and improved the whole import system, added the ability to import images into an existing project.
 Thankfully, I was able to fixed some bugs including a long standing bug where images with uppercase file extensions would be ignored when importing.